 During these 3 days, you will have a unique opportunity to meet the Marine Megafauna Foundation team, learn more about the Ocean Giants - manta rays and whale sharks and see how they engage the local community, adults and kids, to protect the Ocean.
-For more diving in the area, we recommend this dive shop in Tofo (7 nights starting from ...).

 The Marine Megafauna Foundation (MMF) is a globally-renowned NGO focused on scientific research that is used as the basis for development of educational content, inspirational movements, and sustainable conservation initiatives on an expanding list of underwater megafauna.
 What's megafauna?
 It's Greek for “large animal life”.
 Founded in 2009 by Dr Andrea Marshall and Dr Simon Pierce in Tofo.
 Their research has expanded to the Western Indian Ocean, the Americas, and Southeast Asia.

 Who is it for?